Tam-S-C/Tam-S-C/README.md

 - 💻 I like to stay updated in the world of technology.

-- ✨ Hobbies: Playing the violin 🎻, watching fantasy and sci-fi series 🚀
+- ✨ Hobbies: Playing the violin 🎻and watching fantasy and sci-fi series 🚀

 - 🧩 Soft Skills: